-A Basic Guide to Layering Siser Heat Press Vinyl
+A Basic Guide to Layering Siser Heat Transfer Vinyl

-While it’s generally not a good idea to layer products from different manufacturers, layering one EnduraTex or Siser product upon another can be done.
+While it’s generally not a good idea to layer products from different manufacturers, layering one Logical Color or Siser product upon another can be done.
 This technique can be used to create more appealing apparel or to save time and get a complex order out the door on tight deadlines.

-We’ve already uploaded an EnduraTex layering Guide.
-Now we have one for Siser heat transfer film too.
+We’ve already uploaded a Logical Color Layering Guide.
+Now we have one for Siser heat transfer vinyl too.
 Some combinations are not as washfast as others.
-Siser’s testing not only tells you what cuttable products can be combined, but how long they’ll stay on the garment.
+Siser’s testing not only tells you what cuttable products can be combined but how long they’ll stay on the garment.

 What can Siser fans layer and how long will those garments last?